Ant-tree/Ant-TagCloud/README.md

-# Ant-CloudTag
+# Ant-TagCloud

-Animated Cloud Tag for Android
+Animated Tag Cloud for Android

 ![image](https://user-images.githubusercontent.com/88021994/190908407-9c5efad3-afe0-4f08-95eb-bf4263bf3be9.png)

-> Currently, no release bundles are suppported, so download the full source code of "CloudTag", and modify&apply based on it.
+> Currently, no release bundles are suppported, so download the full source code of "TagCloud", and modify&apply based on it.

 ## Demo